Jay2645/UnrealUtilityAI/README.md

 * `Skills`, which implement any behaviors you want your AI to have (shooting, for example).

 You can also create custom `DecisionScoreEvaluators` if you wanted to play with the concept of "momentum" -- making a decision more or less likely to be chosen if it was chosen recently.
 However, `Considerations` and `DecisionScoreEvaluators` shouldn't implement any gameplay behavior -- save those for your `Decisions` and `Skills`.
+They can potentially cache something to a Blackboard (for example, an EQS lookup), but they shouldn't actively cause your AI to take any action; they should only provide a score.

 ## Dynamic Behaviors